realRudraP/HavenClient/README.md

     *   Host API -> `MessageService` adds message to its list.
     *   Client B polls -> GET from Host API -> Receives message from Client A (and any others).
     *   Client A polls -> GET from Host API -> Receives its own message (confirming delivery) and messages from others.
+4.  **Deep Theme Integration:**
+    *   The application automatically detects and applies user's Windows theme preferences.
+    *   UI elements adapt to light or dark mode based on system settings.
+    *   Buttons, controls, and interactive elements adopt the system accent color.
+    *   The application logo dynamically changes colors to complement the user's chosen theme color.
+    *   All visual elements respond to real-time system theme changes.

 ### Running